 Biopsies involve using needles and devices.
 The procedure may make you slightly uncomfortable.
 But, the pain is usually reduced compared to other types of biopsies.
 Before commencing the process, your doctor will administer an anaesthetic injection.
 You might not feel any pain during the procedure due to the anaesthesia.
 But, you may feel a slight discomfort with the injection.
 As the biopsy needle finds its way into the targeted tissues, you may feel uncomfortable.
 Generally, this procedure will be painless when your urologist numbs you with IV injections.

 The time frame for the recovery phase

-Since this technological procedure gives a close to perfect result, there may be no need for further biopsy.
-This may mean that your recovery phase after undergoing this procedure will be fast.
-However, it may take up to a month to recover completely from the process.
-If you notice any change in body function, reach out to your doctor for immediate intervention.
+Since this technological procedure gives a close-to-perfect result, further biopsy may be unnecessary.
+This may mean your recovery phase after this procedure will be fast.
+However, it may take up to a month to recover completely.
+If you notice any change in body function, contact your doctor for immediate intervention.

 Questions to ask your doctor

-You might ask your doctor the following questions if you require more information before agreeing to carry out the procedure.
+You might ask your doctor the following questions if you require more information before agreeing to proceed.
 A few of the questions include;

 - What are the possibilities that the procedure will lead to a cancer diagnosis?

-- What can I do to prevent or minimize the effect of complications after undergoing the procedure?
+- What can I do to prevent or minimize the effects of complications after undergoing the procedure?

-- In case you are using blood-thinning medications such as aspirin, ask if you should stop it or not
+- If you are using blood-thinning medications such as aspirin, ask if you should stop it.

 - What is the cost implication of fusion biopsy?